PaulHofma/tracklete-analysis/README.md

 Working on it!
 Working from a Windows pc, bundling for Windows is a lot easier, and so that was the first step I chose to take.
 Note that it should be fairly simple to execute the pure Python version (find it either in the GUI-less release or in the source code) as every Mac has Python 2.7 preinstalled!
 This means you'll have to use the 3to2 lib to get it to work for you, but it shouldn't be much more work.
 As for Linux: how come you're using Linux but don't know how to use pip or Python???
 For this reason, Linux is currently the absolute bottom priority, but if any real desperate requests come in I might consider it.

 ### MATH: What's with all this 'Trend Order' business?
 In case you're interested in the math used but not certain what is meant by 'order' in this case: I'm plotting polynomials of order x, meaning these are functions of the type y = a + bx + cx<sup>2</sup> + dx<sup>3</sup> ....
 The highest power of x in this case denotes the order; so a 'First order trend' is a trend with formula y = a + bx, a straight line.
-By comparison, the other 'standard' order plotted is second order, so y = a + bx + cx<sup>2</sup>.
+To compare, the other trendline plotted by default is second order, so y = a + bx + cx<sup>2</sup>.
 While lower order trends are good for getting a feeling for the general <i>direction</i> of a trend, a higher order trend is better for picking up on the more subtle <i>details</i>.
-For example, for an athlete who has been losing weight but is now stabilizing, a second order trend will generally be a much better predictor than a first order trend.
+For example, for an athlete who has been losing weight but is now stabilizing, or one who is losing weight at an accelerating rate, a second order trend will generally be a much better predictor than a first order trend.
 Again, human fysiology is complicated and models are simple by necessity; however, trends of different order may reveal different details about the data, and therefore using some common sense and combining insights from different curves may therefore help give you a better idea of what the <i>true</i> trend is.

 ## Scheduled improvements for future versions:
  - Better statistics: I'd like to at least be able to give a margin of error on the trend lines.
 For this I'll likely have to include some additional packages for statistics (in the meantime likely forcing me to rewrite the whole bit of code that does the calculations for the trend lines), and I'd have to read up on the <i>actual</i> statistics as well... which sounds a lot like work, and so is likely to be put off for a little while.
 I'm only human folks.